-1.6 Sustainability Appraisal and Equalities Analysis Assessment
+1.5 Sustainability Appraisal and Equalities Analysis Assessment

-- 1.47 The purpose of a Sustainability Appraisal (SA) is to make sure that all the things which are referred to as 'sustainability issues' such as using public transport instead of the private car, the impact of flooding or climate change, or the pressures placed on open space from an increasing population, are taken into account when preparing the AAP and measures included to mitigate any impacts.
-The idea is that once adopted, the AAP will be the most sustainable that can be put forward as it will have taken into account all the sustainability issues as part of the process of preparation. - 1.48 The Lewisham town centre AAP has been subject to SA at each stage of its production as shown in Figure 1.5 and the SA has influenced the development of the AAP throughout.
-Of great significance has been the environmental impact of representations received from English Heritage and the Environment Agency which have lead to new policies being included in this version of the AAP regarding Tall Buildings and Heritage Assets and adjustments to the approach to restoring rivers, principles of sustainable development run throughout the AAP. - 1.49 Table 5-26 (page 100) of the SA proposed submission version which accompanies this report demonstrates how the individual policies of the AAP mitigate the sustainability issues identified.

-Sustainability appraisal has been used to help identify issues, test options and identify the vision, objectives and policies contained in the AAP.
-This is documented in the Sustainability Appraisal report that has been published with the AAP.
-The AAP's likely effect on European designated wildlife sites is similarly appraised in the accompanying Habitat Regulations Assessment.
+- 1.38 The purpose of a Sustainability Appraisal (SA) is to make sure that all the things which are referred to as 'sustainability issues' such as using public transport instead of the private car, the impact of flooding or climate change, or the pressures placed on open space from an increasing population, are taken into account when preparing the LTCLP and measures included to mitigate any impacts. - 1.39 The Lewisham Town Centre Local Plan has been subject to SA at each stage of its production and the principles of sustainable development run throughout the LTCLP. - 1.40 Sustainability appraisal has been used to help identify issues, test options and identify the vision, objectives and policies contained in the LTCLP.
+This is documented in the Sustainability Appraisal report that has been published with the LTCLP.
+The LTCLP's likely effect on European designated wildlife sites is similarly appraised in the accompanying Habitat Regulations Assessment.

-- 1.50 An Equalities Analysis Assessment (EqAA) has also beenwas produced following the final options round (the Further Options Report, 2011) to support the AAP.
-An EgAA is the process of systematically analysing a proposed or existing policy or strategy to identify what effect, or likely effect will follow from the implementation of the policy for different groups in the community.
-In brief, the EqAA ensures that policies developed and implemented through the AAP will contribute to improving the lives of local communities. - 1.51 The EqAA identified a number of positive impacts of the AAP policies on equalities groups and a small number of potential issues.
-Mitigation for the concerns has been included by adjusting the housing and car parking policies and all policies relating to flood risk. - 1.52 The monitoring framework and ongoing Annual Monitoring Report process have been expanded to include the indicators required by both the SA and the EgAA.
+- 1.41 An Equalities Analysis Assessment (EqAA) was produced following the final options round (the Further Options Report, 2011) to support the LTCLP.
+An EqAA is the process of systematically analysing a proposed or existing policy or strategy to identify what effect, or likely effect will follow from the implementation of the policy for different groups in the community.
+In brief, the EqAA ensures that policies developed and implemented through the LTCLP will contribute to improving the lives of local communities. - 1.42 The EqAA identified a number of positive impacts of the LTCLP policies on equalities groups and a small number of potential issues.
+Mitigation for the concerns has been included by adjusting the housing and car parking policies and all policies relating to flood risk. - 1.43 The monitoring framework and ongoing Annual Monitoring Report process have been expanded to include the indicators required by both the SA and the EgAA.